CNA-Tech/Apps-on-PKS/jupyter-hub/README.md

 * You can access the sample notebooks in the "data-analysis/jupyter-hub/" folder.

-** To run the Machine Learning Notebook Click on the "ml-stock-predictor-knn-v4.ipynb"  file.
+* To run the Machine Learning Notebook, Click on the "ml-stock-predictor-knn-v4.ipynb"  file.
+You can run each cell individually by clicking the >| Run  button on each cell.
+To run all cells from Top to Bottom (The entire program) you can go to the Menu --> Cell --> Run All.

+* To run Pandas Data Analysis notebook, Click on the "industry-revenue-analysis.ipynb"  file.
 You can run each cell individually by clicking the >| Run  button on each cell.
 To run all cells from Top to Bottom (The entire program) you can go to the Menu --> Cell --> Run All.